-The greatest challenge, and the central source of therapeutic power within intensive program treatment, lies in the effort to create a community experience which includes both staff and patients.
+The greatest challenge, and the central source of therapeutic power within intensive program treatment, lies in the effort to create a community experience that includes both staff and patients.
 Community is the heartbeat of the therapeutic process because it offers so many naturalistic opportunities for human interaction.
-This is true all the more when the model of treatment is that of an open therapeutic community within which relationships are established on the basis of collaboration rather than on power, control or responsibility for patient choices being located within staff.
-Such a community provides multiple opportunities for patients to learn to face and resolve conflicts, to use words rather than actions to ask for what they need, and to begin to empathize with others.
-Community also allows for young people who are struggling to meet kindred spirits, to feel less alienated and be less alone, to make friendships, to find support, and to substitute human relationships for substances, compulsive behaviors and symptoms.
+This is true all the more when the model of treatment is that of an open therapeutic community within which relationships are established on the basis of collaboration rather than on power, control, or responsibility for patient choices being located within the staff.
+Such a community provides multiple opportunities for patients to learn to face and resolve conflicts, to use words rather than actions to ask for what they need and to begin to empathize with others.
+The community also allows for young people who are struggling to meet kindred spirits, to feel less alienated and be less alone, to make friendships, to find support, and to substitute human relationships for substances, compulsive behaviors, and symptoms.

 What You Can Do to Help Make Treatment Work for You

 Sometimes when these patterns emerge in treatment, often with self-damaging or risky consequences, the patient (and his/her family) feel worried and discouraged.
 “This is a therapeutic community!
 Why am I still feeling this way?
 Why is this still happening?”
-The answer is, though it may not feel consoling in the moment, that all of us, as humans, have a remarkably tenacious tendency to repeat our own long practiced patterns of relating to others, to ourselves, to our own feelings, even if these patterns have led to disappointment, danger or destructiveness.
+The answer is, though it may not feel consoling at the moment, that all of us, as humans, have a remarkably tenacious tendency to repeat our own long-practiced patterns of relating to others, to ourselves, to our own feelings, even if these patterns have led to disappointment, danger or destructiveness.
 We all bring ourselves and our core patterns with us wherever we go.
 They will not change by the magic of being in the presence of supportive others.
-The advantage in treatment within an open therapeutic community is that these patterns become part of the process of a “living laboratory in real-time treatment” where there is opportunity to be curious, explore, challenge and otherwise work with them in vivo, in real life, in real time.
+The advantage in treatment within an open therapeutic community is that these patterns become part of the process of a “living laboratory in real-time treatment” where there is an opportunity to be curious, explore, challenge, and otherwise work with them in vivo, in real life, in real-time.

 The open therapeutic community and treatment program is designed to take advantage of the reemergence of these core troubles: as opportunities to witness them as they are occurring in our midst; to understand them more deeply; to see how they may have been a person’s adaptation to difficult circumstances; to help the person judge for themselves if these ways of being are getting them where they want to go; to help the person see and to learn alternative ways of coping or relating.

-A note about feelings: While therapeutic work frequently focuses on helping patients to recognize and to articulate their feelings, our goal is to assist the individual in bringing emotions back into their rightful place as a part of the understanding of the self, alongside the person’s values, needs, wishes and thoughts.
-We recognize the importance of emotions, but we don’t value them as truth any more or less than we do the person’s ideas or their value system.
-Knowing one’s own feelings is an essential part of decision making, but feelings alone can also lead us astray.
+A note about feelings: While therapeutic work frequently focuses on helping patients to recognize and to articulate their feelings, our goal is to assist the individual in bringing emotions back into their rightful place as a part of the understanding of the self, alongside the person’s values, needs, wishes, and thoughts.
+We recognize the importance of emotions, but we don’t value them as truth anymore or less than we do the person’s ideas or their value system.
+Knowing one’s own feelings is an essential part of decision-making, but feelings alone can also lead us astray.
 We know, for instance, that the person with anorexia feels fat while actually starving to death.
-The open community model is designed to help individuals learn to exercise their judgment, to identify their core values, as well as to be in touch with their feelings.
+The open community model is designed to help individuals learn to exercise their judgment, identify their core values, as well as to be in touch with their feelings.

 Working to Earn Secure Attachment